2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 <!-- TODO: A lean introduction to the concept of co-routines -->

-Introduction to MultiThreading {#multithreading}
+Introduction to Multi-Threading {#multithreading}
 ------------------------------

 <!-- TODO: How to implement multi-threading via mutex, immutable objects and atomic operations -->

 When it comes to games and software, we usually think of it as a single line of execution, branching to (not really) infinite possibilities; but when it comes to games, we may need to dip our toes into the world of multi-threaded applications.

-### What is MultiThreading
+### What is Multi-Threading

-MultiThreading means that multiple threads exist in the context of a single process, each thread has an independent line of execution but all the threads share the process resources.
+Multi-Threading means that multiple threads exist in the context of a single process, each thread has an independent line of execution but all the threads share the process resources.

 In a game, we have the "Game Process", which can contain different threads, like: